-Currently registered students are eligible for TCS services at our main campus location at 1700 North Broad Street, 2nd floor.
+Currently registered students are eligible for TCS services at our main campus location at 1700 North Broad Street, 2nd floor, though remotely through the fall.
 Individuals who have the primary role of employee at Temple University who are taking classes will be referred to outside providers or the Referral Database] .
 All members of the Temple community are welcome to use our online referral database [in order to access referrals to community providers.

 Scope of Services